chaiyawatkit/ginney/README.md

 # Ginney

 A library which build to be a Gin best friend.
 Ginney comes with the abilities to
-- Override the default log of Gin and make it becomes Rotot Application log format.
+- Override the default log of Gin and make it becomes  Application log format.
 - Manage the correlation id of Composite service and Microservice
 - Make a http request with the GET, POST and PUT methods.
 If the correlation id is in the context, ginney will automatically add it to the header of the request.

-## Ginney in Rotot Application project
+## Ginney in  Application project

 ```go
 // main.go in Composite Service